RiceC-at-MasonHS/SB29-guard/docs/deployment/pihole.md

 ```
 Navigate to blocked domain in browser; expect redirect explanation page.

+Header inference notes:
+- Hosts mode (A/AAAA overrides) preserves the original domain in the HTTP Host header.
+Set `SB29_ALLOW_HOST_FALLBACK=true` if no proxy adds `X-Original-Host`/`X-Forwarded-Host`.
+- If you front the app with a reverse proxy, prefer injecting `X-Original-Host`.

 ### Verification checklist
 - DNS returns redirect record:
   - `dig exampletool.com @<pihole-ip>` shows `A 10.10.10.50`